standard-for-public-code/standard-for-public-code/criteria/documenting.md

   * examples for all functionality.
 * There SHOULD be continuous integration tests for the quality of the documentation.
 * The documentation of the codebase MAY contain examples that make users want to immediately start using the codebase.
-* Examples in the documentation MAY be used to test the code.
+* The code MAY be tested by using examples in the documentation.

 ## Why this is important